gsakkas/seq2parse/README.md

 where `INPUT_PROG.py` is a Python program file and `GPU_NUM` is the ID of the local GPU to use (if multiple exist), otherwise set to 0.
-If no GPUs are available, the script will default CPU usage.
+If no GPUs are available, the script will default to CPU usage.

 The output of the above Seq2Parse command is the original program and the Seq2Parse repair.
-The command will also generate a `INPUT_PROG.py.json` file at a `.seq2parse` directory (generated if it doesn't exist at the same directory as `INPUT_PROG.py`). `INPUT_PROG.py.json` has information used by the [website demo] for line-by-line syntax error feedback (will be used on a future VS Code plugin as well).
+The command will also generate a `INPUT_PROG.py.json` file at a `.seq2parse` directory (generated if it doesn't exist, at the same directory as `INPUT_PROG.py`). `INPUT_PROG.py.json` has information used by the [website demo] for line-by-line syntax error feedback (and will also be used on a future VS Code plugin).